json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 ### Following References

-So far, we learnt that for the lexical scope, following a reference consists in abandoning the lexical scope of the origin schema and entering the lexical scope of the destination schema.
+So far, we've learned that for the lexical scope, following a reference consists of abandoning the lexical scope of the origin schema and entering the lexical scope of the destination schema.
 In comparison, for the dynamic scope, following a reference to another schema resource involves *retaining* the